 Once the chicken is nice and dry, stuff it with aromatics—the herbs and citrus.
 Start by zesting two to three lemons.
 Set that zest aside for later.
 Then chop up the lemons into medium-sized chunks.
-Place these lemon wedges and the rosemary sprigs inside the cavity of the chicken (make sure you remove the bag of giblets!).
+Place the lemon wedges and the rosemary sprigs inside the cavity of the chicken (make sure you remove the bag of giblets!).

-Step 2: Truss it up
+Step 2: Truss the chicken

 Taste of Home